Text by CLOT Magazine

 The Swiss Cultural Center in Paris is presenting Acoustic Ocean, by Ursula Biemann, an expedition to Antarctica’s oceans depth in the quest for interspecies communication in the forms of science-fictional poetry.
 Ursula Biemann is an artist, author, and video essayist.
 Her artistic practice is strongly research-oriented and involves fieldwork in remote locations where she investigates climate change and the ecologies of oil, ice and water.
 She works the findings into multi-layered videos by connecting the micropolitics on the ground with a theoretical macro level, proposing a reflexive exploration of planetary and videographic organization.

-Biemann’s pluralistic practice spans a range of media including experimental video, interview, text, photography, cartography and materials, which converge in highly formalized spatial installations.
-In her videos, the artist interweaves vast cinematic landscapes with documentary footage, SF poetry and academic findings to narrate a changing planetary reality.
-Her work also adopts the form of publications, lectures, and curatorial as well as collaborative research projects.
+Biemann’s pluralistic practice spans a range of media, including experimental video, interview, text, photography, cartography and materials, which converge in highly formalized spatial installations.
+The artist interweaves vast cinematic landscapes in her videos with documentary footage, SF poetry and academic findings to narrate a changing planetary reality.
+Her work also adopts the form of publications, lectures, and curatorial, and collaborative research projects.

 The exhibition opened to the public on 23 February 2020 and will run until 12 April 2020.